MicrosoftDocs/visualstudio-docs/docs/ide/reference/out-devenv-exe.md

 ## Remarks

-If a file name that doesn't exist is specified, the file is created automatically.
+If a nonexistent file name is specified, the file is created automatically.
 Otherwise, the file already exists, the results are appended to the existing contents of the file.

 Command-line build errors are displayed in the **Command** window and the Solution Builder view of the **Output** window.
 This switch is useful for viewing results of unattended builds.